anthrotype/brotli-wheels-old/README.md

-# brotli-py-win
+# brotli-py-dist
-Python extension for the Brotli compression libary precompiled for Windows
+Python extension for the Brotli compression libary precompiled for Windows and OS X.